isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 different subnets.
-The primary use case for such a scenario is cable networks, where there are two classes of devices: the cable modem itself, which should be handed a lease from subnet A; and all other devices behind the modem, which should get a lease from subnet B. That segregation is essential to prevent overly curious users from playing with their cable modems.
+The primary use case for such a scenario is cable networks, where there are two classes of devices: the cable modem itself, which should be handed a lease from subnet A; and all other devices behind the modem, which should get leases from subnet B. That segregation is essential to prevent overly curious end-users from playing with their cable modems.
 For details on how to set up class restrictions on subnets, see :ref:`classification-subnets`.

 When subnets belong to a shared network, the classification applies to subnet selection but not to pools; that is, a pool in a subnet limited to a particular class can still be used by clients which do not belong to the class, if the pool they are expected to use is exhausted.
-So the limit on access based on class information is also available at the address/prefix pool level; see :ref:`classification-pools`, within a subnet.
+The limit on access based on class information is also available at the address/prefix pool level within a subnet: see :ref:`classification-pools`.
 This is useful when segregating clients belonging to the same subnet into different address ranges.

-In a similar way, a pool can be constrained to serve only known clients, i.e. clients which have a reservation, using the built-in "KNOWN" or "UNKNOWN" classes.
-Addresses can be assigned to registered clients without giving a different address per reservation, for instance when there are not enough available addresses.
-The determination whether there is a reservation for a given client is made after a subnet is selected, so it is not possible to use "KNOWN"/"UNKNOWN" classes to select a shared network or a subnet.
+In a similar way, a pool can be constrained to serve only known clients, i.e. clients which have a reservation, using the built-in ``KNOWN`` or ``UNKNOWN`` classes.
+Addresses can be assigned to registered clients without giving a different address per reservation: for instance, when there are not enough available addresses.
+The determination whether there is a reservation for a given client is made after a subnet is selected, so it is not possible to use ``KNOWN``/``UNKNOWN`` classes to select a shared network or a subnet.

 The process of classification is conducted in five steps.
 The first step is to assess an incoming packet and assign it to zero or more classes.
 The second step is to choose a subnet, possibly based on the class information.
-When the incoming packet is in the special class, "DROP, it is dropped and a debug message logged.
+When the incoming packet is in the special class ``DROP``, it is dropped and a debug message logged.
-The next step is to evaluate class expressions depending on the built-in "KNOWN"/"UNKNOWN" classes after host reservation lookup, using them for pool/pd-pool selection and assigning classes from host reservations.
-The list of required classes is then built and each class of the list has its expression evaluated; when it returns "true" the packet is added as a member of the class.
+The next step is to evaluate class expressions depending on the built-in ``KNOWN``/``UNKNOWN`` classes after host reservation lookup, using them for pool/pd-pool selection and assigning classes from host reservations.
+The list of required classes is then built and each class of the list has its expression evaluated; when it returns "true", the packet is added as a member of the class.
 The last step is to assign options, again possibly based on the class information.
 More complete and detailed information is available in :ref:`classify`.